sciencemesh/sciencemesh/docs/content/en/docs/IOP/Deployment/Kubernetes/Providers.md

 The two additional storage providers are shipped as part of the default IOP Chart and based on [REVA](https://reva.link/) as the gateway does.
 Their configuration will be almost identical, with an exceptional difference: the use of either `local` or `localhome` as the `storageprovider` (and `dataprovider`) driver.
 Apart from that:

-- They both need to be enabled in helm with the `storageProviders.<provider-name>.enabled` boolean flag, to be installed as part of the release.
+- They both need to be enabled in helm with the `storageprovider-<type>.enabled` boolean flag, to be installed as part of the release.
 - The two will need to **enable persistency and mount the shared volume**, either the one provisioned by the `gateway` chart or a pre-existing one on the cluster.
 We can assume its name is `iop-gateway` in both cases.
 - They need to expose both gRPC and HTTP services, for which we will use different port ranges for clarity.